quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

 - **Automated Unit Tests:**
   A series of tests (using Catch2) ensure that every component, from option pricing to data analysis, functions correctly.

+### 5. External Files

+- **UMLDiagram.plantuml (PlantUML File)**
+  Contains the code for generating our UML diagram, which provides a high-level view of the project’s structure and dependencies.

+- **testing_barr.py (Barrier Pricing Test in Python)**
+  This script was initially used to verify the correctness of our Naive model by comparing its output with online resources.

 # Build and Run Instructions